ProtoMIL: Multiple Instance Learning with Prototypical Parts for Whole-Slide Image Classification: Related works

 \subsection{Multiple instance learning}

-Before the deep learning era, models based on SVM, like MI-SVM~\cite{andrews2002support}, were used for MIL problems.
+Before the deep learning era, models based on SVM, such as MI-SVM~\cite{andrews2002support}, were used for MIL problems.
 However, currently, MIL is addressed with numerous deep models.
 One of them, Deep MIML~\cite{feng2017deep}, introduces a sub-concept layer that is learned and then pooled to obtain a bag representation.
 Another example is mi-Net~\cite{wang2018revisiting}, which pools predictions from single instances to derive a bag-level prediction.
-Other architectures adopted to MIL scenarios includes capsule networks~\cite{yan2018deep}, transformer~\cite{shao2021transmil} and graph neural networks~\cite{tu2019multiple}.
+Other architectures adapted to MIL scenarios includes capsule networks~\cite{yan2018deep}, transformers~\cite{shao2021transmil} and graph neural networks~\cite{tu2019multiple}.
 Moreover, many works focus on the attention-based pooling operators, like AbMILP introduced in~\cite{ilse2018attention} that weights the instances embeddings to obtain a bag embedding.
 This idea was also extended by combining it with mi-Net~\cite{li2021dual}, clustering similar instances~\cite{lu2021data}, self-attention mechanism~\cite{rymarczyk2021kernel}, and sharing classifier weights with pooling operator~\cite{shi2020loss}.
 However, the above methods either do not contain an XAI component or only present the importance of the instances.
-Hence, our ProtoMIL is a step forward into the explainability of the MIL methods.
+Hence, our ProtoMIL is a step towards the explainability of the MIL methods.